 There are many museums and galleries in Amsterdam but Cloud Gallery is quite different and unique.
 This gallery is a combination of modern art with tea and coffee.
 They offer amazing tea and coffee alongside exhibitions.

 It is a perfect place for photographers and rising artists.
-Do not forget to check out this beautiful and intriguing place where art and appetite blends very fantastically.
+Do not forget to check out this beautiful and intriguing place where art and appetite blend very fantastically.

 8 Tips Not To Do